 Acceptable levels of risk appetite and risk tolerance for EPCOR are established by the Board of Directors and are embodied in the decisions and Board-approved corporate policies associated with risk management.
-Oversight of the Company's general ERM framework and strategy, controls and procedures associated with mitigating EPCOR's top risks is provided by the Company's senior executive body, Leadership Council.
+Oversight of the Company's strategy and ERM framework to identify, monitor and report EPCOR's top strategic and operational risks, including those that are climate-change related, is provided by the Board of Directors.
+Oversight of the Company's system of controls and procedures associated with mitigating EPCOR's top risks is provided by the Company's senior executive body, Leadership Council.
 The corporate Director, Audit and Risk Management is responsible for developing the framework and assessing risk at an enterprise level and monitors effectiveness of risk mitigating controls and conformance with risk management policies through the internal audit function.
 The Director, Audit and Risk Management provides the Board of Directors with an enterprise risk assessment quarterly.
 The Company's operating units, comprised of business units and shared service units, are responsible for identifying risks and developing and performing the activities associated with mitigating the risks in their respective operations.
 These risk management activities are integral aspects of the business units' and shared service units' operations.